veravolkova/CopilotHackathon/exercisefiles/dotnet/README.md

 - Inside `MinimalAPI\Program.cs` add a new Hello World endpoint at `/` that returns a `Hello World!` string.
 - Run `dotnet test`
-- If test pass you should see something like this:
+- If the test passes you should see something like this:

 ``` bash
 Microsoft (R) Test Execution Command Line Tool Version 17.6.0 (x64)